U.S., China Reach Tentative Climate Compromise

 In a short speech to the morning session of the negotiation, Obama tried emphasize the stakes at the 193-nation summit.

-The U.S. is supporting a goal of cutting greenhouse gas emissions by 17 percent by 2020 from 2005 levels.
+The Obama administration has supported a goal of cutting greenhouse gas emissions by 17 percent by 2020 from 2005 levels.
 That target falls below offers put forward by Europe, Japan, and Russia.
 China has offered general support for the target, but has shown little willingness to bend on its other objections.

 "One of the major revelations coming out of the Copenhagen summit is the strength of the developing country coalition," says an analysis by the Eurasia Group, a global political risk research firm.
 "The clear implication from this development is that these countries consider their interests far more aligned with each other than with industrialized countries, despite concerted efforts by the U.S., E.U., and others to divide them into two main groupings — poorer countries (such as least developed countries in sub-Saharan Africa) and larger, faster growing economies (like China and India)."